sdkman/sdkman-candidates-legacy/README.md

     $ sdk install vertx

+Note that SDKMAN! requires vert.x version 3, and that in turn requires Java 8.0.

 ## MongoDB

 The easiest way to get Mongo installed is using [Docker](http://docker.io).
 If you have Docker installed, simply enter the following in a terminal: